Statistical Analysis#

 49.03

-We can see there is a statement at the top of the output reminding or confirming which statistical test we have performed, and underneath this a confirmation of which variable/data this was performed on.
+We can see there is a statement at the top of the output reminding or confirming which statistical test we have performed, and underneath this is a confirmation of which variable/data this was performed on.

 We then have a line of multiple test statistics, including the p-value.
 Here we can see our test result is highly significant with p < 2.2e-16.
 Given we are analysing a population of adults, they are all a lot older than 0 so it is not surprising.
 The function writers have take the executive decision to report the p-value as < 2.2e-16 rather than give the specific value.
 In some fields/journals/research group, this approximation is not good enough.
 Later we will show you how to extract a more precise p-value.